Troubleshooting

 What it means: Your query results don't reflect the latest sync.
 You see old data even though a sync completed successfully.

-If the sync history shows "Queryable" and you still see stale data, click "Refresh" in the query editor's schema browser to reload the table list.
+What to do: Check the sync history for the connection to confirm the sync finished.
+If it did and you still see stale data, click "Refresh" in the query editor's schema browser to reload the table list.

 Sync shows error